Jeevus3D/minimalgpt/README.md

 Ensure you have Python and Pip installed.
 If not, run:

-  `sudo apt-get update
+`sudo apt-get update'
-  `sudo apt-get upgrade
+`sudo apt-get upgrade'
-  `sudo apt-get install python3 python3-pip
+`sudo apt-get install python3 python3-pip'

 ### 2. Clone the Repository